 2. Provide users with more guidance on where to find content.

-I led the user research process and collaborated with two product managers and one other designer to conduct user research.
-I also led the effort in analyzing research results and setting goals of the design.
-In addition, I continued working with the other designer on the detailed UI design phase as the website started to get built.
+I led the research and interaction design effort and collaborated with two product managers and one other designer on this project.
+In addition, I continued working with the other designer on the detailed UI and graphic design as these features started to be developed.

 We started by interviewing students to understand the general steps they took on the admissions journey and the major pain points they faced.
-Our team had 3 rounds of interviews and interviewed over 50 students and parents in total.
+We conducted 3 rounds of interviews and interviewed over 60 students and parents in total.

 Our interview process was iterative.
 For every round, we refined our script to include better questions.